zapper-95/PB-Summative-2/README.md

+# Link to Repository
-This repostiory on GitHub which I added you as a collaborator: https://github.com/zapper-95/PB-Summative-2
+This repository on GitHub which I added you as a collaborator: https://github.com/zapper-95/PB-Summative-2

 # Project
 Project I collaborated on: https://github.com/ritwik12/Celestial-bodies-detection